 A formal review of all instructional programs offered by Western Nebraska Community College takes place on a five-year cycle, using an internal process and one developed by and reported to the Nebraska Coordinating Commission for Postsecondary Education (CCPE).
 Programs also may be reviewed at the discretion of a department, division, or Educational Services.
 Advisory committees comprised of business and industry representatives meet once a semester and provide recommendations regarding program content.
-A listing of the advisory committees of the College appears on page 11 of this catalog.
+A listing of the advisory committees of the College appears in the "College Information" section of this catalog.